-Q: Where do I find the deadline dates?
+Q: Where do I find the EOI and Full Application deadline dates?

-Q: Does the online process allow an applicant to start the application and save work in progress?
+Q: Does the online form allow an applicant to start the application and save work in progress?

 A: Yes, up until the posted deadlines, users will be able to log in and out of the system at any time to work, and save the progress, on their application(s).
 Applicants are encouraged to save their work often, as the system will generate alerts indicating any errors on a form that may need to be addressed before each section can be marked as complete.

-Q: Does the referral process get my project any special consideration or process for programs outside of the One Stop?
+Q: Does the referral process get my project any special consideration for programs outside of the One Stop?